What is Reputational Risk?

-Reputation risk is any threat to your company's good name.
+Reputational risk is any threat to your company's reputation.
 This can happen when your company's character or ethics are called into question as well as factors including negative media coverage, legal action, or even rumors.
 Damage to your brand and reputation is one of the top risk management concerns.

-The following are six ways you can help prevent and mitigate reputation risk.
+The following are six ways you can help prevent and mitigate reputational risk.

-Whether the cause of the breach is your company's fault or not, the best course of action is to be immediately upfront.
-Reacting quickly to inform those affected, showing accountability and swiftly putting plans into action to restore safety of information can help you stem the flow of negativity that can become a major reputation risk.
+Whether the cause of the breach is your company's fault or not, the best course of action is to be immediately upfront with the information.
+Reacting quickly to inform those affected, showing accountability, and swiftly putting plans into action to restore safety of information can help you stem the flow of negativity that can become a major reputational risk.

 - making sure you issue cyber protection policies and procedures